jimwheaty/healthApp-UI/README.md

 # This is the UI for the healthApp project!

-It is using bootstrap studio for the design
+The new design is using DaisyUI!
+The old design is from bootstrap studio.